-HEALTH AND SAFETY INSPECTION: In the spirit of safety on campus, SUNY Maritime College, is compliant with New York State Fire Code for residence halls.
+HEALTH AND SAFETY INSPECTION: In the spirit of safety on campus, SUNY Maritime College is compliant with the New York State Fire Code for residence halls.
 Per NYS Fire Code, there are several items that are not allowed in residence hall rooms.
 Periodically, our Residence Life staff will conduct health and safety room inspections to check for NYS Fire Code Compliance.
-During these inspections, our Residence Life staff will enter all student rooms on campus and do a plainview inspection for items that are not allowed per NY State Fire Code and University Policy.
-Additionally, the New York State Office of Fire Prevention and Control (OFPC) and Physical Facilities staff routinely inspects all SUNY Maritime College facilities' common areas and some randomly selected rooms and apartments for fire code violations.
+During these inspections, our Residence Life staff will enter all student rooms on campus and do a plain-view inspection for items that are not allowed per NY State Fire Code and University Policy.
+Additionally, the New York State Office of Fire Prevention and Control (OFPC) and Physical Facilities staff routinely inspect all SUNY Maritime College facilities' common areas and some randomly selected rooms and apartments for fire code violations.
 Any infractions/fines resulting from a routine inspection from the OFPC may be assessed to the individual student(s).

 If a room is found in unacceptable condition, or the resident(s) is in violation of housing regulations, an official citation will be issued by a Residence staff Life staff.
-Depending on the housing violation, students will be given up to 48 hours and/or two weeks to remove specific prohibited items from the resident hall.
-A \$50.00 charge will be placed on the student's account if the prohibited item(s) is not removed from residence within the period indicated on the violation slip from the Office of Housing and Residential Life.
-In the event that the noted changes are not made by a set date, in addition to the \$50 charge, the resident may lose his/her housing privilege and be evicted from the residence halls.
+Depending on the violation, students will be given up to 48 hours and/or two weeks to remove specific prohibited items from the resident hall.
+A \$50.00 charge will be placed on the student's account if the prohibited item(s) is not removed from residence within the period indicated on the violation slip from the DRL.
+In the event that the noted changes are not made by a set date, in addition to the \$50 charge, the resident may lose their housing privilege and be removed from the residence halls.

-Please note that prohibited extension cords and candles will NOT be given a two week period to be removed.
+Please note that prohibited extension cords and candles will NOT be given a two-week period to be removed.
 All surge protector outlet/power strip must be UL-approved and equipped circuit breaker/resettable switch.
 Any student found using a prohibited extension cord will be immediately assessed a fine of \$100.
-First offenses will result in a fine of \$100.
-Second offenses will result in a fine of \$200, followed by termination from Housing for a third offense.
-Any student found in possession of a candle will be immediately assessed a fine of \$50.
+First offenses will result in a fine of \$200, followed by removal from residence halls for a third offense.
+Any student found in possession of a candle will be immediately given a fine of \$50.
 Once confiscated, prohibited extension cord(s) and or candle(s) will be discarded and not returned.
-Tampering with ANY fire safety system, which includes covering or disabling smoke detectors, will result in immediate dismissal from Housing and potential dismissal from the College.
+Tampering with ANY fire safety system, which includes covering or disabling smoke detectors, will be referred to Maritime's conduct office, may be removed from the Residence Halls on an induvial basis.

 Unauthorized items will be confiscated by Housing.
 Weapons, candles and prohibited extension cords or dangerous items will NOT be returned.
 Other confiscated items may be claimed prior to semester closing date.
-All unclaimed items found during inspection will be disposed.
+All unclaimed items found during inspection will be disposed of.
 Any weapon as defined in the Student Code of Conduct is prohibited within the Residence Halls